constanton/TouchP2P/README.md

 You also need to install the Boost C++ library (for the multi-threading and networking functionalities of the code).
 I recommend downloading the latest version from boost.org.

 ## Set up
 Each haptic device needs to be connected to a PC.
 Both PCs should belong to the same network and IPs must be defined in the touchp2p.cpp file.
+Each PC must run the application using the touchp2p.cpp file by assigning the correct IPs at the top of the file.

 ## Future work